The WTA Monterrey Open is a women’s outdoor hardcourt tennis tournament that takes place annually in Monterrey, Mexico.

 Dates

-The 2023 Monterrey Tennis Open will be held from the 27th of February to the 5th of March 2023.
+The 2023 Monterrey Tennis Open was held from the 27th of February to the 5th of March 2023.

-The 2023 tournament will take place in the same week as the ATX Open, and the Texas Tennis Classic.
+The 2023 tournament took place in the same week as the ATX Open and the Texas Tennis Classic.

 Tickets